Police investigating suspicious death on Standish Street - Salisbury Post

 Police investigating suspicious death on Standish Street

-SALISBURY — Police were Police officers were called to Zion Hills Apartments Wednesday night for a death that was called suspicious.

-A news release said the death occurred at 1614 Standish Street.
-There, a 30-year-old Black woman was found dead inside of her apartment.
+SALISBURY — Officers with the Salisbury Police Department were called to the scene of a suspicious death Wednesday at 1614 Standish St. after neighbors found a 30-year-old Black female dead inside her apartment.

-Other details about the incident were not immediately available, with police saying more information would be available Thursday morning.

 You Might Like